Understanding Plant Watering Needs: How Much Is Too Much?

 3. Root Rot: Overwatering can lead to root rot, which is a serious condition that can be fatal to plants.
 If you notice a foul smell coming from the soil or mushy roots, your plant may be suffering from root rot.

 Underwatering is another common issue that can affect plant health.
-It is important to be able to recognise the symptoms of underwatering to address the issue promptly.
-Some signs of underwatering include:.
+It is important to be able to recognize the symptoms of underwatering to address the issue promptly.
+Some signs of underwatering include:

 1. Dry, Brittle Leaves: If the leaves of your plant are dry, crispy, and easily breakable, it may be a sign of underwatering.